ROZA Graphs: Self-Improving Near-Deterministic RAG through Evidence-Centric Feedback: Ordering Robustness

 \section{Ordering Robustness}

 To verify that convergence is not an artifact of the specific question order, we re-ran the high-reuse experiment (387 questions) with two additional ordering seeds (43, 44) for both Ours-Full and Vanilla RAG on Haiku.
-All three Ours-Full runs completed the full 387 questions; Vanilla RAG completed 243 and 241 questions for seeds 43 and 44 due to resource constraints.
+All six runs completed the full 387 questions.

-The key finding is that Ours-Full accuracy is order-invariant: 56.1--56.6\% across three orderings (0.5pp spread, std 0.2pp).
-Mean token F1 is similarly stable (0.620--0.633, std 0.005).
-Early in the sequence, ordering introduces variability (std 3.4pp at position 200), but this narrows as profiles accumulate, reaching std 0.2pp at convergence.
-This confirms that the feedback loop converges to the same equilibrium regardless of the order in which profiles are built.
+The key finding is that Ours-Full accuracy is order-stable: 56.6--58.7\% across three orderings (2.1pp spread, std 0.86pp).
+Mean token F1 is similarly stable (0.632--0.638, std 0.003).
+Early in the sequence, ordering introduces variability, but this narrows as profiles accumulate, reaching std 0.86pp at convergence.
+This confirms that the feedback loop converges to a comparable equilibrium regardless of the order in which profiles are built.

-Vanilla RAG shows higher variability across orderings at position 200 (std 4.5pp), but this reflects which questions happen to fall in the first 200 under each ordering, not an ordering effect; Vanilla RAG has no memory.
+Vanilla RAG shows higher variability across orderings at position 200 (std 2.74pp), but this reflects which questions happen to fall in the first 200 under each ordering, not an ordering effect; Vanilla RAG has no memory.